Global Smarts Mentoring Program

 St. Rose of Lima School

-In the 2018-19 academic year, the Council seeks to serve 150 students from up to 10 middle schools.
 The Global Smarts Mentoring Program has an application process that open to interested schools on an annual basis.
 Please contact the Council's Director of Student Programs Kristin Hutchinson at (215) 561-4700, ext.
-228 for additional information about this year's program.
+228 for additional information about next year's program.

-Applications are open for the Global Smarts Program
+Applications are now closed for the Global Smarts Program